WheelerLab/QTPipe/Notes.md

 ```bash
 ( head -n 1 quant.genes.sf && tail -n +2 quant.genes.sf | sort -k 1) > quant.genes.sorted.sf
 ```
+Approximate runtime on one pre-aligned sample pair (not including time for alignment, or processing the the reference files):
+2m4s

 ## Leafcutter

+Leafcutter will be run independent of any quantification software and will be run on STAR alignment files.

 ## Samtools